 Doctors of naturopathy, often called naturopathic doctors or naturopaths, have met training and licensing requirements of a particular state.
 Doctor of naturopathy, or ND. is a protected designation.
 Training is offered through four-year on-campus programs at seven certified colleges in the United States and Canada.

-As of this writing, at least fifteen states, Washington, D.C. and five Canadian provinces recognize naturopaths as licensed health care providers.
+As of this writing, at 22 states, Washington, D.C., Puerto Rico, the U.S Virgin Islands, and five Canadian provinces recognize naturopaths as licensed health care providers.
 Insurance coverage may be available in states that license them (check with your carrier).